CloseClose

-The Centers for Disease Control, reports that, osteoarthritis affects more than 30 million adults.
-Typically, osteoarthritis occurs in older individuals; however, younger people who have suffered joint injuries can suffer from it.
+The Centers for Disease Control reports that osteoarthritis affects over 30 million adults.
+Typically, osteoarthritis occurs in older individuals; however, younger people with joint injuries can suffer from it.
 Osteoarthritis occurs when the tissues that protect the ends of the joints become damaged.
-When this occurs, the bones rub together rather than moving smoothly.
-This rubbing leads to pain, decreased range of motion and stiffness.
+When this happens, the bones rub together rather than moving smoothly.
+This rubbing leads to pain, decreased range of motion, and stiffness.
 Over time, this rubbing of the bones can change the shape of the joint, causing further damage.
-Bone spurs can grow on the ends of joints and bits of cartilage and bone can break off and invade the joint spaces.
+Bone spurs can grow on the ends of joints, and bits of cartilage and bone can break off and invade the joint spaces.

 Risk factors for osteoarthritis

-There are a number of things that can increase your risk of developing osteoarthritis.
+Several things can increase your risk of developing osteoarthritis.
 These risk factors include:

 • Overuse or injury of joints – Repetitive stress and injury of a joint can cause damage to the joint and lead to osteoarthritis.